clvv/fasd/README.md

 alias f='fasd -f' # file
 ```

-`fasd` will smartly detect when to display a list of files or just the best
+Fasd will smartly detect when to display a list of files or just the best
 match.
-For instance, when you call `fasd` in a subshell with some search
+For instance, when you call fasd in a subshell with some search
-parameters, `fasd` will only return the best match.
+parameters, fasd will only return the best match.
 This enables you to do:

 ```sh
 mv update.html `d www`